-- Put the flour and butter into a large bowl.
+- Measure the flour and salt into a mixing bowl.

 - Stir in enough of the water to bring the pastry together into a soft dough.